Bamboo Shrimp Care Guide: The Filter-Feeding Shrimp That’s Worth Watching

 One of the most popular species of freshwater shrimp to keep is the bamboo shrimp, also commonly known as the Singapore shrimp or wood shrimp.
 Scientifically, the bamboo shrimp is known as Atyopsis moluccensis.
 Unlike other popular species of freshwater shrimp, the bamboo shrimp is not a dwarf species in itself, though a dwarf relative has been discovered: Atyopsis spinipes1.

 Bamboo shrimp are great shrimp to keep in the freshwater aquarium.
 They get along with almost every fish, are relatively hardy, and help keep the tank clean.
-They aren’t the most colorful species of freshwater shrimp available, though, which can make some hobbyists look past them.
+They aren’t the most colorful species of freshwater shrimp available, though, which can make experienced keepers look past them.

 Origin

-It might be hard to believe, but bamboo shrimp originate from areas where bamboo naturally grows.
+It is hard to believe, but bamboo shrimp originate from areas where bamboo naturally grows.
 This is largely throughout Southeast Asia, including parts of Thailand, Indonesia, Sri Lanka, and the Philippines.

 There, these shrimp feed on plant and animal particles in the water column as well as in the substrate.
 Interestingly this is an Asian filter-feeding shrimp.
 This means that these shrimp have specially adapted claspers with a feathery, fan-like appearance.
 This allows them to stand in a moderate to strong water current with their fans pointed outwards to catch anything that passes by.